 Braid the end, for a different look.
 Notice a pattern?

 Skip the middle man and go right into a braid.

-Try criss-crossing the front sections to create an ‘X’ in the back.
-Super simple and yet looks like you spent loads of time on it.
-I find it helpful to have a claw clip handy to hold the hair you’re not working with to the side while you get the elastic in, and keep the part in tact.
+Try criss-crossing the front sections of hair to create an ‘X’ in the back.
+Very simple trick and yet looks like you spent loads of time on it.

-Try parting the front of the hair into 3 sections rather than two.
-From here you can try any of the above hair dos and again achieve a different look.
+Part the front of the hair into 3 sections rather than two.
+From here you can try any of the above hairdos and again achieve a different look.

 Try a side pony with this one, great for picture day!

 How do you feel about those 5 minute hairstyles for school?